 While age is a contributing factor, ABL has been reported to affect both men and women as early as 40.
 As a growing concern among the Baby Boomer generation, more studies and research are being conducted to see what can be done to better manage and reduce or treat ABL.

 The causes of bowel leakage can vary.
 Some folks experience ABL as a result of diarrhea, constipation, or damage to muscles or nerves.
 No matter the reason, many individuals are encouraged to normalize stool consistency with increased fiber intake and strengthen the sphincter muscles with pelvic floor exercises.

 With practice and patience in finding the right solution, ABL can be managed effectively so individuals can move on.

-Read our bowel retraining segment to learn more about a transitional treatment options. how to regulate your system.
+Read our bowel retraining guide to learn more about a transitional treatment options. how to regulate your system.